dotnet/android/Documentation/guides/BuildProcess.md

     the value entered when `keytool` asks **Enter key password for
     $(AndroidSigningKeyAlias)**.

+    You can use the raw password here, however if you want to hide your password in logs you can use a prefix of env: or file: to point it to an Environment variable or a file.
+For example

+    ```
+        env:<PasswordEnvironentVariable>
+        file:<PasswordFile>
+    ```

 -   **AndroidSigningKeyStore** &ndash; Specifies the filename of the keystore file created by `keytool`.
 This corresponds to the value provided to the **keytool -keystore** option.